brospars/scikit-learn-mooc/_sources/overfit/overfit_wrap_up_quiz.md

   (exactly 2 possible classes)
 - c) The problem to be solved is a multiclass classification problem (more than 2 possible classes)
-- d) The proportions of the class counts are balanced: there are approximately the same number of rows for each class
-- e) The proportions of the class counts are imbalanced: some classes have more than twice as many rows than others)
+- d) The proportions of the class counts are imbalanced: some classes have more than twice as many rows than others

-_Select several answers_
+_Select all answers that apply_

 Hint: `target.unique()`, and `target.value_counts()` are methods
 that are helpful to answer to this question.